jwmarshall69/api-docs-practice/api/index.md

 # API Reference

 Welcome!
-This page is your _human-friendly_ reference.
+This page serves as your human-friendly reference.

 For a full, interactive schema view,